-In his recent State of the Union Address, President Obama urged Congress to support the construction of natural gas fueling stations for American cars and trucks.
+In his January 2014 State of the Union Address, President Obama urged Congress to support the construction of natural gas fueling stations for American cars and trucks.
 The President spoke of the important role natural gas has played in his "all-of-the-above" energy strategy to create new jobs, reduce our dependence on foreign oil and help curb climate change.

 Colorado, with its abundant natural gas reserves, has recognized the important role natural gas plays in the energy economy.
 During the last Colorado legislative session, HB13-1110 was enacted, directing OPS (the Division of Oil and Public Safety) to promulgate rules related to retail natural gas fueling facilities.